Cozy Mittens

 Finishing

-For seaming, I recommend following along with the original pattern.
+For instructions on seaming, ItalianDishKnits has a wonderful image tutorial.
 I love that they used a contrasting yarn for the seams, and it makes the visual instructions super easy to follow.

 Once finished seaming, weave in any loose ends and block to finish.